pyeve/eve/docs/tutorials/account_management.rst

     This tutorial assumes that you've read the :ref:`quickstart` and the :ref:`auth` guides.

-Except for the relatively rare occurence of open (and generally read-only) public APIs, most services are only accessible to authenticated users.
+Except for the relatively rare occurrence of open (and generally read-only) public APIs, most services are only accessible to authenticated users.
 A common pattern is that users create their account on a website or with a mobile application.
 Once they have an account, they are allowed to consume one or more